 E-mail: Mr J.P.
 NairneBFA, PGCE

-James Nairne is Head of Art and a practising professional artist.
+James Nairne is Director of Art and a practising professional artist.
 He came to Cranleigh in 2012, attracted by the School's amazing facilities for art, and a desire to return to the county where he was born and raised.
 He has previously played club hockey and coaches Cranleigh teams along with tutoring in Loveday.

-James is about passionate drawing from first hand and is rarely anywhere without a sketchbook. www.jamesnairne.co.uk/sketchbooks.
+James is passionate about drawing from first hand and is rarely seen anywhere without a sketchbook. www.jamesnairne.co.uk/sketchbooks.
 He is married to a doctor and they have two grown up daughters.
 They have recently been renovating an old cottage – so, as well as painting and drawing, James' spare time is filled with DIY and gardening.